cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/parallel-deployment.md

 Once set, any future deployments will be done in parallel.
 Should you wish to do a one-off deployment in serial, you can do so by clicking _Deploy_ -> _Deploy with options_ and selecting _Deploy in serial_.
 Similarly, if you have your stack set to deploy in serial, you can perform a one-off deploying in parallel through this menu.

 {% if include.product == 'rails' %}
-Parallel deployments are activated by default for [Rack-based stacks with a custom web server](/rails/how-to-guides/deployment/shells/nginx-modules.html#passenger) (eg. Unicorn as it supports zero downtime restarts), but not for stacks based on Passenger.
+Parallel deployments are activated by default for [Rack-based stacks with a custom web server](/rails/how-to-guides/deployment/shells/nginx-modules.html#passenger) (e.g. Unicorn as it supports zero downtime restarts), but not for stacks based on Passenger.
 {% endif %}